 Figures 2 and 3 clearly show there have been long periods Treasury yields were continuously lower, or higher, than nominal growth.
 Economists and financial markets have badly missed the shifts between them.
 For example, when the FED hit the ZLB in late 2008, it was expected to stay there for nine months, not seven years.
 Even if, on average, Treasury costs are below the growth rate, debt rollovers might fail if the rate paid by the government exceeds the growth rate for long enough for the debt to explode.

-But is the government's net cost likely to remain below the growth rate?
-Indeed, Blanchard reports a calculation that current budget projections would lead to an increase in the safe rate of 1.2-1.8 percentage points.
-The CBO AF has g at 3.9%, the AF maturity adjusted average Treasury yield at 4.6%.
+But is the government's net cost, r, likely to remain below the growth rate, g?
+Blanchard reports a calculation that current budget projections might lead to an increase in r of 1.2-1.8 percentage points.
+The CBO AF has g at 3.9%, r at 4.6%.
 With only one-third of debt held by taxable investors, the net of tax Treasury cost still exceeds the growth rate.
-The Laubach (2009) estimates imply a 240 bp increase for EB, 500 bp for AF (Greenlaw et al much more) which easily reverses the recent inequality between the Treasury rate and growth rate.
+The Laubach (2009) estimates imply a 240 bp increase for EB, 500 bp for AF (Greenlaw et al. (2013) even more) which easily reverses the recent inequality between the Treasury rate and growth rate.

-The welfare implications in Blanchard's model are determined by two effects: a partial equilibrium direct effect of the transfer that depends on the safe rate which, if below the growth rate, is positive.
-And a general equilibrium effect on wages and returns to capital that depends on the risky rate (the marginal product of capital) which, if greater than the growth rate, decreases welfare.
+The welfare implications in Blanchard's model are determined by two effects: a partial equilibrium direct effect of the transfer that depends on the safe rate r which, if below the growth rate, is positive.
+And a general equilibrium effect on wages and returns to capital that depends on the risky marginal product of capital i, which, if greater than the growth rate, decreases welfare.
 The more the marginal product of capital exceeds the growth rate, the further below the growth rate the safe rate must be for the transfer to be welfare improving.
 Estimates of the marginal product of capital from national income data are far above the growth rate.
 After adjusting for the ratio of capital goods to output prices and eliminating land and mineral rights from the value of the capital stock, Caselli and Fehrer (2007) estimate a marginal product of capital of 9% for the U.S. (8.4% for all rich economies).
-Applying the same adjustment factors to 2017 U.S. NIPA net capital income and BEA net reproducible capital stock data would yield even higher estimates.
-Monopoly profits and intangibles account for some of the return, but they would have to be immense, over one third of capital returns for the entire economy, to reduce the return to less than 4% above the growth rate.
-The maturity adjusted, net of tax, interest cost to the government is about 1.5% below the growth rate.
-Hence, the debt operations Blanchard envisions is likely quite welfare decreasing.
+Applying the same adjustment factors to 2017 U.S. NIPA net capital income and BEA net reproducible capital stock data would also yield high estimates.
+Monopoly profits and intangibles account for some of the return, but they would have to be immense, over one third of capital returns for the entire economy, not just Big Tech, to reduce i to less than 4% above the growth rate; and by over half to reduce i to less than 2% over g.
+The maturity adjusted, net of tax, interest cost to the government r, is about 1.5% below the growth rate.
+Hence, the debt operations Blanchard envisions are quite likely welfare decreasing.